Bhasin v Hrynew: Background

-Canadian American Financial Corp (now known as Heritage Education Funds) marketed Registered Education Saving Plans, and hired Bhasin as an "enrollment director" in 1998 for three years with automatic renewal unless six months' notice was given.
-Hrynew, another enrollment director who competed, had proposed to merge their agencies and asked Can-Am to force it, but Bhasin refused.
-Then, Can-Am appointed Hrynew as a "provincial trading officer" to review compliance with the Alberta Securities Commission's regulations, which meant auditing enrollment directors, with the power to review confidential business records.
-Bhasin objected.
-In June 2000, Can-Am told the Commission it would restructure its agencies to comply and this involved Bhasin working for Hrynew's agency, but nothing was said to Bhasin.
-Bhasin was told that Hrynew was obliged to treat information confidentially, and was evasive when Bhasin asked in August 2000 if the merger was a "done deal."
+In June 2000, Can-Am concerned about the possibility of the ASC revoking their licence, told the ASC it would restructure its agencies to comply and this involved Bhasin working for Hrynew's agency, but nothing was said to Bhasin.
+Can-Am told Bhasin that Hrynew in his auditing role was required to treat information confidentially, and was evasive when Bhasin asked in August 2000 if the merger was a "done deal."
+Bhasin offered to have an outside provincial trading officer audit his company, but Can-Am refused that offer.
 Bhasin then refused to allow Hrynew to audit his records.
-Can-Am threatened to terminate his post, and in May 2001 gave notice of non-renewal.
+Can-Am threatened to terminate his contract, and in May 2001 gave notice of non-renewal of his contract.
 When the term expired, Bhasin lost the value of his business and workforce, while his sales agents were poached by Hrynew.
 Bhasin claimed that there was a breach of the implied term of good faith.